jgmortim/massdrop-ctrl-keymap/README.md

 layer `n`, it will be set to the value of the first active layer checking from `n-1` to `0`.
 For example, if `LED[6]` is off on `layer[3]`, but its red on `layer[2]`, then if both layers `2` and `3` are active, `LED[6]` will be red.

+### Lock key Indicator LEDs

+Since the Massdrop CTRL doesn't have dedicated indicator LEDs for the lock keys, the LEDs in the lock keys serve as indicator LEDs.
+Specifically, the `Caps Lock` and the `Scrl Lock` keys are backlit with copper LEDs when Caps Lock and Scroll Lock are on, respectively.

 ## Compiling

 This firmware cannot be compiled with the official [qmk_firmware](https://github.com/qmk/qmk_firmware), but instead